Akshaygothe/Python-Project/README.md

 User have to identify the English word randomly selected by computer.
 User have 6 attepmts to identify that word.
 Also, some latters of that word are shown.
 So, that it will be help for user.
 If user able to identify that word in 6 attpemts then good.
 Otherwise, he will loose the game.

 Random words are selected by computer is in Words.py file.

+# Project 4: TicTacToe
+In this project,
+I try to create game TicTacToe.
+User can play with computer, where computer is not geinus.
+User has much probabity of winning.